appacademy/prep-work/coding-test-1/README.md

 application**.
 Taking your time to prepare thoroughly will help you.

-The challenge will take up to 45 minutes. **Please have time set aside so that you can complete the challenege unhurried by other commitments.**
+The challenge will take up to 45 minutes. **Please have time set aside so that you can complete the challenge unhurried by other commitments.**

 ## Can I use Google for answers during the challenge?